 Things such as relationships, money, work, goals, health, and education cease to be important.
 Lifelong goals take a backseat and are not worked towards anymore.

 Time is wasted and goes by quickly, as once you are heavily addicted to drugs, you often take such a high dose that you are unable to normally function.

 Although becoming addicted to drugs is very real and very serious, it doesn’t have to be something that you struggle with for the rest of your life.
-There are many places to get drug addiction treatment help advice, which really work.
+There are many places to get advice on drug addiction treatment help, which really works.
 In addition to this, if you find yourself tempted or pressured into using illegal drugs, make sure to stop now, before things get worse!

 It’s 100% possible to break free from drug addiction, so if you or a loved one is affected by drug addiction stay strong and don’t give up hope!